COVIDAnalytics/DELPHI/README.md

 ## V3 Instructions (Current Model)

-To run the V3 model successfully, you would require the following files for each region:
+To run the V3 model successfully, you would require the following files for each region (in addition to configuring the path file correctly in the bottom section):
 1. Historical Case Files - This should be provided in the same format as the examples given in folder `data/processed`.
 2. Population File - This file should record the population at each location that needs to be predicted.
 An example of such is in `data/processed/Population_Global.csv`.
 3. Historical Parameter Files (optional) - This file record previously trained parameters and the optimization bounds would be within 10% of the original trained parameters.
 This should be provided in the format given in the example file `predicted/Parameters_Global_V3_20200718.csv`.

 ## V1 (Old "DELPHI V2.0") Instructions (Deprecated)

-To run the model successfully, you would require the following files for each region:
+To run the model successfully, you would require the following files for each region (in addition to configuring the path file correctly in the bottom section):
 1. Historical Case Files - This should be provided in the same format as the examples given in folder `data/processed`.
 2. Population File - This file should record the population at each location that needs to be predicted.
 An example of such is in `data/processed/Population_Global.csv`.
 3. Historical Parameter Files (optional) - This file record previously trained parameters and the optimization bounds would be within 10% of the original trained parameters.
 This should be provided in the format given in the example file `predicted/Parameters_Global_20200621.csv`.